NoodleSeed-com/seedspec/README.md

 <div align="center">
   Built with ❤️ by <a href="https://noodleseed.com">Noodle Seed</a>
   <br>
-  Making software development more natural for humans and machines
+  Making software development more type-safe and maintainable
 </div>